 We have a goal to inform educators and students of quality, high-pay, high-skill careers available in Cherokee County and the career pathways necessary to attain those jobs.
 We also assist postsecondary educators in the development of curriculum and industry certification to meet the skillsets required.

-On the flipside, the Chamber brings noted experts, speakers, and leaders to share their knowledge and expertise with the Cherokee County business community.
-Offered in a number of formats (friday features, one-on-one sessions, etc), the educational events cover timely business management topics to increase the skills and knowledge of business owners and their staffs.
+On the flip side, the Chamber brings noted experts, speakers, and leaders to share their knowledge and expertise with the Cherokee County business community.
+Offered in a number of formats (Friday features, one-on-one sessions, etc), the educational events cover timely business management topics to increase the skills and knowledge of business owners and their staff.

 Be Encouraged Entrepreneurs

 By learning the needs of Cherokee County businesses, the Chamber determines what a new company needs in order to be successful in this market.
 The Chamber then works to meet all needs by helping businesses access the resources for success.